-The proposal is satisfactory when assessed against all of the relevant requirements.
-The development will improve the school amenities and make a positive contribution to the community.
+This revised REF concludes that the proposed carpark is satisfactory when assessed against all of the relevant requirements.
+The carpark will improve the school facilities and make a positive contribution to the community.
 It is visually sympathetic to its semi-rural setting and will not have any detrimental environmental or amenity impacts.